superoo7/superoo7.github.io/content/posts/tee-hee-analysis.md

 Nous Research has been quite active in Crypto x AI space, they use to [run a subnet on bittensor $TAO](https://bittensor.org/bittensor-and-nous-research/).

+> **This is the first provably secure AI agent that prevents anyone from accessing the Twitter account after 7 days, using TEE.**

 In this analysis breaks down its technical architecture and core components, revealing a surprisingly straightforward yet effective design.

 ## Simple explanation of TEE